th2-net/th2-common-j/README.md

 ### gRPC router

-This kind of router provides ability to interact boxes to interact between each other via gRPC interface.
+This kind of router provides the ability for boxes to interact between each other via gRPC interface.

 #### Server

 gRPC router rises a gRPC server with enabled [grpc-service-reflection](https://github.com/grpc/grpc-java/blob/master/documentation/server-reflection-tutorial.md#grpc-server-reflection-tutorial) since the 3.38.0 version.
-It's mean that users can execute calls from console or scripts via [grpcurl](https://github.com/fullstorydev/grpcurl#grpcurl) without gRPC schema (files with proto extensions described gRPC service structure)
+It means that the users can execute calls from the console or through scripts via [grpcurl](https://github.com/fullstorydev/grpcurl#grpcurl) without gRPC schema (files with proto extensions describes gRPC service structure)

 ## Export common metrics to Prometheus